dmithamo/fast-food-fast/README.md

 To run the tests written for the API's endpoints:

-1. Proceed as in steps `1 to 3` above.
+1. Proceed as in steps `1 to 3` above, checking out the `api-v1` branch.

 2. Run `pytest` (or `pytest -v` for verbose output)